syedwam7q/llm-agent-CLI-and-UI/README.md

 # 🤖 LLM Agent v2.0.0 - Modern Web UI + CLI

-A production-ready AI assistant with tools, memory, and a stunning modern web interface inspired by ChatGPT/Gemini.
+A production-ready AI assistant with tools, memory, and a stunning modern web interface that works LOCALLY on your device!

 **Created by: [Syed Wamiq](https://github.com/syedwam7q)**